Bar End Shifters

 short steering stem in the more conventional place

 through the forks.
+Bar end

-The things that aren't so good are:
+through the forks.- The things that aren't so good are: -

 - Now they're welded on it's going to be hard to